Time Zones in South Sudan

 South Sudan Country Details

-South Sudan is a landlocked country in Africa, with Juba as its capital and largest urban center.
-It has a population of 8,260,490 and a total area of 644,329 km², making it geographically large even though its population density is relatively low compared with many other African states.
+South Sudan is a country in Africa with Juba as its capital city.
+It has a population of 8,260,490 and a land area of 644,329 km², making time coordination important for organizations working across large distances between urban centers and remote communities.

 Daylight Saving Time in South Sudan

 South Sudan does not observe daylight saving time.
-Clocks do not move forward in spring and do not move back in autumn, so the country remains on Central Africa Time (CAT), UTC+2, throughout the entire year.
+Clocks do not move forward or backward during the year, so the country remains on Africa/Juba (UTC+2) throughout all months.

 Frequently Asked Questions